benhoff/blog/content/pyqt-layout-design.rst

 Some of my favorite layouts include ``QHBoxLayout`` which arranges widgets horizontally, ``QVBoxLayout``, which arranges widgets vertically, and ``QGridLayout`` which allows you to put things in a grid.

 Let's use a layout to stack a couple of widgets on top of each other.
-We'll then set the layout that we just created to be the layout for our master widget.
+We'll do this using the ``addWidget`` function on our instantiated layout.
+Once we've added all of the widgets that we want, we'll then set the layout using the ``setLayout`` method on our ``MasterWidget`` class.

 .. code-block:: python